 - Phnom Tamao Wildlife Rescue – This is the greatest safeguard focus in the nation, and you can take visits to get an off camera feeling of the operation.
 At $40 USD per individual, it’s not shabby (and it’s somewhat discouraging to hear the stories about how these creatures were found) however the cash goes to a decent aim.

 - The Cambodian Performing Arts Center – This is a little customary move school where guests are welcome to watch understudies in preparing or, if set up ahead of time, a completely costumed execution can be seen.

 - Phnom Chisor Temple – It might be a 42-km drive out of the city, however this sanctuary situated on a substantial slope is justified regardless of a visit both for the remnants and the view.
 The sanctuary was initially named for the sun, which fills in as a suggestion to sightseers—the ascend the base of the slope is steep, so design your visit outside the most blazing hours of the evening.
 Hope to pay at any rate $30 USD for a tuk-tuk for the voyage.

-- Wat Ounalom – If you aren’t tired of sanctuaries yet, look at this one which is situated on the Sisowath Quay.
-It is viewed as Phnom Penh’s most imperative pagoda.
-It endured a shot amid the Khmer Rouge administration, yet remains the focal point of Cambodian Buddhist religion.
+- Wat Ounalom – If you are not yet tired of sanctuaries, look at this one which is located on the Sisowath Quay.
+It is viewed as Phnom Penh’s most crucial pagoda.
+It endured a shot amid the Khmer Rouge administration, yet remains the focal point of Cambodian Buddhism.
 Passage is free.